alexeysmorkalov/MorningDotNet/README.md

 # MorningDotNet
-Brush up .Net skills with you morning cup of coffee
+Brush up .Net skills with your morning cup of coffee